-Committee Role Links into Board risk profile and comply with the relevant rules and regulations.
-The Actuarial Committee meets at least on a quarterly basis.
-Finance Committee The Committee's role is to ensure that all financial and regulatory returns are prepared in accordance with the applicable accounting rules and present a true and fair view of the Company; oversee the Treasury Function of the Company; and ensure that investments of the Company are managed in accordance with the Company's Asset Management and Liquidity Policy.
+Committee Role Links into Board Committee meets at least on a quarterly basis.
+Finance Committee The Committee's role is to ensure that all financial and regulatory returns are prepared in accordance with the applicable accounting rules and present a true and fair view of the Company; monitor adherence to the Company's Capital Management Policy and Plan; oversee the Treasury Function of the Company; and ensure that investments of the Company are managed in accordance with the Company's Asset Management and Liquidity Policy.
 The Finance Committee meets at least on a quarterly basis.
 The Chair of the Committee provides a written report directly to the Audit Committee and Board presenting the financial position of the Company and the performance of the investment portfolio on a quarterly basis.
-European Branch Oversight Committee The purpose of the European Branch Oversight Committee is to monitor all activities of the Company's European Branches in accordance with Board-approved policies.
-The European Branch Oversight Committee meets at least on a quarterly basis.
-The Branch Managers present a summary of the operations of each of the European branches to the Board on an annual basis.
+IT and Cyber Security Committee The role of the IT and Cyber Security Committee is to ensure effective oversight of the Company's IT and Cyber Security activities, including the intra-group IT outsourced activities; and to ensure it has operational IT procedures and IT systems that are fit for purpose, robust and secure; operational IT procedures incorporating guidance from the Company's Legal and Compliance functions in respect of legal and/or regulatory requirements; and that disaster recovery plans are in place.
+The IT and Cyber Security Committee meets at least on a quarterly basis.
+The Chair of the Committee provides a written report directly to the Board summarising key IT matters and the oversight of IT service providers on a quarterly basis.
+Product Oversight and Governance The role of the Product Oversight and Governance Committee is to monitor all activities of the Company in relation to product governance, ensuring it is consistent with Board approved Policies and risk appetite framework.
+The Committee ensures products that the Company manufactures are designed, reviewed and distributed in accordance with law and regulation and within risk appetite as set by the Board.
+The Product Oversight and Governance Committee meets quarterly.
+The Chair of the Committee provides a written report directly to the Board summarising key matters pertaining to Product Oversight and Governance matters on a quarterly basis.
 UK Branch Oversight Committee The purpose of the UK Branch Oversight Committee is to monitor all activities of the Company's UK Branch in accordance with Board- approved policies.
-The UK Branch Oversight Committee at least on a quarterly basis.
-The Branch Manager presents a summary of the operations of the UK Branch to the Board on an annual basis.
-The Branch Manager may, at the request of the Board, be required to attend a meeting of the Board to answer any queries in relation to Branch activities.
+The UK Branch The Branch Manager presents a summary of the operations of the UK Branch to the Board on an annual basis.
+The Branch Manager may, at the request of the Board, be required

+Committee Role Links into Board Oversight Committee meets on at least on a quarterly basis. to attend a meeting of the Board to answer any queries in relation to Branch activities.